 Well, if you rely on historical data, it’s difficult.
 Make no mistake, the big insurance players have cobbled together packages for high-profile liabilities like cyber breaches, but they’ve left companies with unique insurance needs unsatisfied.
-So much so that these companies have turned to insuring themselves.
+So much so that these companies have turned to insure themselves.

 Aside from growing demand, there’s also simmering dissatisfaction.
 People are starting to ask, “Why should we rely on these traditional methods?”

 No two businesses are the same which means their risk profiles are definitely not alike.
 Moreover, there’s a similar shift in what it means to do business.
 People run businesses out of their homes or over the internet.
 They sell software or information as opposed to a physical product.
 And with brand value so vital to success, a blow to a company’s reputation can be just as, if not more, damaging as stolen inventory or a factory fire.